I’m teaching myself to be more violent. Both for my success and a greater sense of world peace.

 Prior to my re-education, I devoted my life to a sort of physical pacifism that coupled itself with great psychological agony — the latter which expressed itself through slowly-produced and narrowly-consumed works of art.

-I might owe my past behavior to an ideological attachment to anarchist collectivism, which I discovered through early exposure to punk rock subculture, and a childhood marked by extreme sexual abuse.
+I might have owed my past behavior to an ideological attachment to anarchist collectivism, which I discovered through exposure to punk rock subculture, and a childhood marked by extreme sexual abuse.
 In the aftermath of seven surgeries on both my anus and rectum, I developed a moral duty to transfer my suffering through metaphor, or in no way at all.

 It was during my travels to the East that I decided to change course.

-I met a bearded, thirty-five-year-old male in the Los Feliz neighborhood of Los Angeles who convinced me that his happiness was due, in whole, to a ‘calculated spirituality.’
+I met a bearded, thirty-five-year-old male in the Los Feliz neighborhood of Los Angeles who convinced me that his happiness was due, in whole, to a “calculated spirituality.”
 He had just returned from a tour of Asia and brought back with him only the most important tenets of Hinduism and Buddhism.
-He claimed that the collage of faith had saved his life and that it might also save mine.
-When I admitted that I could not afford to venture outside of the country, he gave me the number of a wealthy man who often exchanged airfare for reciprocal oral sex.
+He claimed that this collage of faith had saved his life and that it might also save mine.
+When I admitted that I couldn’t afford to venture outside of the country, he gave me the number of a wealthy man who often exchanged airfare for reciprocal oral sex.